Riley-Py/Grade-Calculator_GUI/README.md

 Update #2: since the excutable was too big on Linux, you have to decompress the "Grade_Calculator_GUI" for GNU/Linux devices.
 Then, you open the directory in the terminal and, considering that (most) all GNU/Linux have Python already installed, then you specifically state in the terminal "python Grade_Calculator_GUI.py" in order to run the software.
 If you don't have Python, you can get it here: https://www.python.org/.

+Update #3: To see the releases for each platform, go to the "Releases" section and you can pick the specific version for the platform.

 This is my first large-scale GUI project, so it may be a bit unpolished (I know Tkinter looks a bit outdated).

 -RC